Play in Langley City

 204 STREET & 51A AVENUE

-Portage Park is the main entrance to the Nicomekl Floodplain Trail system.
+Portage Park is the main entrance to the Nicomekl Trail.
 Before the floodplain, there is an adventure playground and a paved play area for ball hockey.
 Washrooms are available.

 More Parks in Langley City